annotatedtmg/annotatedtmg/tmg/unreleased-_f.md

 Those may be the most beautiful shades of red I've ever seen \\
 But don't be fooled \\
 If the sun goes down on us here tonight \\
-It's not gonna be alright anymore
+It's not gonna be all right anymore

 None of this has anything really to do with us, that's my belief \\
 As the desert sky throws the glowing neon into bold relief \\